al3xandr3/al3xandr3.github.io/_posts/2014-06-03-music-recording-cookbook.md

 ### Widening

-Best to record to 2 tracks with the same part, then pan (80-95%) one right and the other one left.
+- Record the same part 2 times into different tracks and pan one to right and the other one to left (80-95%).
+The very small differences in playing makes them sound big.
+But only sounds good if they are really close.
+- Record this with different sounds, different amplifier/cabinet combination.

-This produces an a wider sound, less central and more stereo spread.
+This produces an a wider sound, less central and more stereo spread and bigger sound in general.
-Some people do even 4 recordings for an even bigger effect.
+Some people even 4 recordings for an even bigger effect.

-### Fake Widening

-Use a stereo widening plug-in that adds a delay to either right of left channel to simulate space, and give a wider stereo sound. (http://www.kvraudio.com/product/adt_by_vacuumsound)

 #### (Fake) stereo with a delay

-Delay one channel (either left or right) by about 20-30 ms, this will produce a wide stereo effect.
+- Delay one channel (either left or right) by about 20-30 ms, this will produce a wide stereo effect.
 Similar to what happens in reality that a sound reflecting on a wall  reaches the other ear a few milliseconds after.

+- Use a stereo widening plug-in that adds a delay to either right of left channel to simulate space, and give a wider stereo sound. (http://www.kvraudio.com/product/adt_by_vacuumsound)

-### EQ'ing
+### Mixing EQ

 Guitars especially with distortion tend to fill in a wide spectrum, so the idea in EQ'ing guitars is all about subtracting: